Training Outcomes Within Your Budget!

 c) Physical resources required to achieve your company's goal

-To determine the resources needed to achieve your goals, it is necessary to conduct an audit of both internal and external resources at your disposal.
+To determine the resources required to achieve your goals, it is necessary to conduct an audit of both internal and external resources at your disposal.
 This will give insight into the types of resources available and where you may need to supplement.

 For instance, if you intend to expand your workforce, you might need to invest in recruiting programs.
 Alternatively, after evaluating your requirements, you may discover that your current workforce needs to gain the necessary skills to achieve your company's objectives, and training programs must be implemented.